jitsi/jitsi-meet/android/README.md

 }
 ```

-Also, enable 32bit mode for react-native
+Also, enable 32bit mode for react-native, since react-native only supports 32bit apps.
+(If you have a 64bit device, it will not run unless this setting it set)

 ```gradle
 android {